baptaste/react-composable-autocomplete/README.md

 ### Context

-The Autocomplete global state is managed with the React Context api.
+The Autocomplete global state is managed with the React Context api.<br />
 Copy and paste the following code into your project:

 ```tsx